Xicomecoatl: Aztec attack on the Totonacs and Spaniards

 Upon receiving the news of the battle, Xicomecoatl became very worried.
-This was the first time he had heard about the Spanish being defeated or weakened by the Mexica, and the Totonacs began to be concerned about the rebellion, as it appeared to be less likely for Cortés to fulfill his promises of protection.
+This was the first time he had heard about the Spaniards being defeated or weakened by the Aztecs, and the Totonacs began to be concerned about the rebellion, as it appeared to be less likely for Cortés to fulfill his promises of protection.
 Because of this, he decided to prohibit the Spaniards from entering into Cempoala until the issue with the tribute collectors had been resolved.
-This worried the Spanish greatly, claiming that they did not know what to do, so they decided to send a message to Cortés by sending a letter to Tlaxcallan.
+This worried the Spaniards greatly, claiming that they did not know what to do, so they decided to send a message to Cortés by sending a letter to Tlaxcallan.
 Pedro de Hircia, one of the soldiers, was the one who wrote the letter and sent it.
 Once they received the letter, the Tlaxcalans sent a pair of spies to give the letter to Cortés while in Tenochtitlan.
 Cortés received this letter on the morning of 14 November; therefore he told Moctezuma about the incident, and consequently was arrested for it.

 According to Gómara, Cortés had been planning to make an excuse to imprison Moctezuma so he could conquer the empire, possibly before he got to meet him, and used the story of the attack on Escalante to commit this act, though Cortés claims he did not plan to arrest Moctezuma until he heard about the attack, though he did have the intention of turning Tenochtitlan into a subject of the Spanish Empire.

 Upon the arrest, Moctezuma claimed that he did not know about the atrocity that had happened in the region, and allowed Cortés to capture and punish Qualpopoca for what he did.
-About 20 days after this, Qualpopoca was captured and executed for his crimes against the Totonac and Spanish of that area.
+About 20 days after this, Qualpopoca was captured and executed for his crimes against the Totonac and Spaniards of that area.
 Before the execution, Cortés interrogated Qualpopoca, asking him if he was a vassal for Moctezuma, to which he responded sarcastically:

 "Is there any other lord I can be a vassal for?"

 Then he confessed that Moctezuma was innocent, and was not informed or gave permission for the attack.
 After this confession, he was burned to death, but Moctezuma continued to be imprisoned afterwards, though he was granted more rights and privileges as time went on.